Hack23/cia-compliance-manager/docs/architecture/SWOT.md

 4. **Data Inconsistencies**: The application shows inconsistent data access patterns with some components using direct imports while others use hooks for the same data, and mixed approaches to service consumption.

 5. **Type Safety Gaps**: Despite good overall TypeScript usage, there are areas with type safety issues including components that cast types with `as` instead of using proper type guards, and incomplete interface implementations.

+6. **GitHub Infrastructure Dependency**: The system is heavily dependent on GitHub for hosting, CI/CD, and deployment, which may limit flexibility for organizations requiring self-hosted or alternative platform solutions.

+7. **Complex Recovery Procedures**: While the business continuity planning is comprehensive, the recovery procedures are complex and may be challenging to implement in crisis situations, requiring significant testing and training.

+8. **Limited Dependency Isolation**: Despite good supply chain security controls, there's limited isolation of dependencies, including inconsistent dependency pinning strategies, lack of dependency sandboxing, and insufficient controls for managing transitive dependencies, which could leave the application vulnerable to certain types of supply chain attacks.

 ## Opportunities